miklevin/MikeLev.in/_posts/2022-08-18-internalizing-tools-through-eepigenetics.md

 headline: Learning to Embrace My Environment Through Tools and Eepigenetics
 description: This article reflects on my journey in life, discussing the concept of epigenetics and Mike Levin, a microbiologist who shares my name and is a hero of mine.
 I explore my experiences in life, including falling victim to shortcut-seekers and narcissists, and how I am learning to make sure I don't lose myself to someone else.
 I have embraced my environment by finding my tools, and have realized the importance of incorporating VSCode into my DNA.
 I discuss the power of text editors.
 keywords: Epigenetics, Mike Levin, Shortcut-Seekers, Narcissists, VSCode, Text Editors, Journal, Proto-Intelligence, Free Will, Random Circumstance, Hand, Game of Life, Foam, Glass, Time, Vulnerability, Change, Platform, Web Browser, NodeJS, Server, Vi, Linux, Vim, Python, JavaScript
-categories: linux, python, javascript, vim, nodejs, vscode, change, platform
+categories: change, vim, nodejs, linux, javascript, platform, vscode, python
 layout: post
 ---